appauldev/toc-editor/README.md

 ## Prerequisites
 1. Install python and create a new project
 2. Create and activate a virtual environment for the project
 3. Install [pdf.tocgen](https://pypi.org/project/pdf.tocgen/) with `poetry add pdf.tocgen` or `pip install pdf.tocgen`.
-Note I am using `poetry` for the following instructions, so kindly change them to the appropriate commands if you are using `pip`
+Note that I am using `poetry` for the following instructions, so kindly change them to the appropriate commands if you are using `pip`

 ## Workflow
 **NOTE:** This is a basic workflow that suits my current needs, and you can always modify to suit yours!
 Kindly consult [pdf.tocgen](https://pypi.org/project/pdf.tocgen/) for a more comprehensive documentation of the tool.